 - That said, you don’t want to rush good tenants out of your property with risky price increases.
 The costs of turnover, marketing, re-leasing, and potential vacancy days often outweigh a small rent increase, so weigh your choices carefully and keep the lines of communication open.

-Again, your team of experts at SAC-METRO is always happy to help you determine the correct rent rate for your property at no cost to you.
+Again, your team of experts at Select is always happy to help you determine the correct rent rate for your property at no cost to you.
 Give us a call today.